 For all operating reactors licensed prior to May 23, 1980, the original EQ equipment was in general evaluated for qualification against the DOR Guidelines.

-For all plants licensed after May 23, 1980, the original EQ equipment was required to conform to NUREG 0588as follows:
+For all plants licensed after May 23, 1980, the original EQ equipment was required to conform to NUREG 0588 (for comment version) as follows:

-(1) If the plant construction permit (CP) safety evaluation report (SER) was dated before July 1, 1974 – the licensee must meet Category II requirements of NUREG – 0588IEEE 323-1971).
+(1) If the plant construction permit (CP) safety evaluation report (SER) was dated before July 1, 1974 – the licensee must meet Category II requirements of NUREG – 0588 (for comment version) (IEEE 323-1971).

-(2) If the plant CP SER was dated on or after July 1, 1974 – the licensee must meet Category I requirements of NUREG – 0588IEEE 323-1974).
+(2) If the plant CP SER was dated on or after July 1, 1974 – the licensee must meet Category I requirements of NUREG – 0588 (for comment version) (IEEE 323-1974).

-Replacement equipment installed subsequent to February 22, 1983 must be qualified to the 50.49 rule unless there are sound reasons to the contrary.
+Replacement equipment installed subsequent to February 22, 1983 must be qualified to the full provisions of the 50.49 rule unless there are sound reasons to the contrary.
 [For examples of sound reasons deemed acceptable by the staff see Regulatory Guide 1.89, Rev. 1.]

 Examples of Event Reports to Review for Environmental Qualification: